johan-backstrom/data-cow/README.md

 data in databases or script (pets), a recipe for the needed data is defined, and the data is then created when and where it is needed (cattle).
 Changes in the information model are handled by refactoring code rather than transforming data.

+One of the main benefits of using data cow is that you can build data where you specify only the attributes that are of importance to you and then let data-cow generate random data, but consistent with the specified values, for all other attributes.
+This will radically reduce maintenance of test data compared to maintaining a complete data set in for example text files or databases.

 ## Concepts

 In Data Cow, the information model is declared as a graph where the nodes are called attributes and the edges are called